 The Department of Technical Communication offers a variety of instructional and clerical support employment opportunities for majors and graduate students.
-Contact Ms. Laurel Beason, Lecturer and Director of Corporate Relations at email@example.com to learn more about internships and full-time employment.
+Contact us at firstname.lastname@example.org to learn more about internships and full-time employment.
 We regularly share open positions on Twitter and Facebook.
+Visit our Students Showcase to view their portfolios here.

 Graduate students meeting eligibility requirements have the opportunity to teach TECM 1700 and TECM 2700 undergraduate courses.
 Based on the schedule needs, Teaching Fellows may teach one or two courses per semester.
 Students who teach two courses are entitled to some UNT Benefits including non-resident tuition waivers, health benefits, and possibly in-state tuition rates.
 Here is a link to more information about benefits: https://tsgs.unt.edu/new-current-students/assistantship-benefits.